aiven/devportal/docs/products/kafka/concepts/non-leader-for-partition.rst

 ``NOT_LEADER_FOR_PARTITION`` errors
 ===================================

 Aiven continuously monitors the services to ensure they are healthy; if problems arise, nodes could be recycled: new nodes are created to substitute old, malfunctioning ones.
-During nodes replacement in your Aiven for Apache Kafka cluster, you may find several ``NOT_LEADER_FOR_PARTITION`` warnings or errors in the logs of your producer.
+During nodes replacement in your Aiven for Apache Kafka® cluster, you may find several ``NOT_LEADER_FOR_PARTITION`` warnings or errors in the logs of your producer.

 The exact error message depends on your client library and log formatting, but should be similar to the following: